Last time, my father Graham and his travelling companions settled into their journey, crossed the SA/NT border and made good time to Finke.

 And they had no escape from it.
 The fettlers huts were simple concrete bunkers, looking more like a prison than a home.
-Rather than the meticulously built stone buildings further south in earlier years, these were regulation government buildings… and obviously designed by a committee.
+Rather than the meticulously-built stone buildings further south constructed in earlier years, these were regulation government buildings… and obviously designed by a committee.
 Cheap, solid and like a furnace in Summer.

 The men slept in sand, ate in sand and worked in sand.
 Relentless desert winds blew sand into their beds, their food, their faces.
 They were tough men living in tough conditions.